 Cavas lives in the tenements, and he’s just about ready to sign his life over to the king’s army.
 His father is terminally ill, and Cavas will do anything to save him.
 But sparks fly when he meets a mysterious girl–Gul–in the capital’s bazaar, and as the chemistry between them undeniably grows, he becomes entangled in a mission of vengeance–and discovers a magic he never expected to find.

-Painting a fantasy world inspired by medieval India.
+Tanaz Bhathena on painting a fantasy world inspired by medieval India in Hunted by the Sky.

 My first introduction to medieval India came from Indian TV shows and movies.
 Akbar Birbal features prominently in this and so do Mughal-e-Azam, Jodhaa Akbar and Padmaavat.
 Naturally, the problem with mainstream Indian television and cinema is that there is little historical accuracy in play (e.g. Jodha was Jehangir’s wife, not Akbar’s) and often the narrative can be one-sided.
 (Alauddin Khilji was portrayed as a barbarian in Padmaavat with little dimension or character development.)